-Module 1: The first module gives you a general introduction to international arbitration.
+Module 1 The first module provides you with a general introduction to international arbitration.
 This module covers all the basic principles and rules of mainly commercial arbitration, which, historically, served as role model for investment arbitration.
 You will discuss and analyse, for example, the arbitration agreement, the appointment of arbitrators, procedural issues, applicable law and enforcement of arbitral awards.

-Module 2: The second module will focus on the protection of foreign investments under international law.
-This will be done on the basis of treaty law (i.e. bilateral and multilateral investment protection treaties) and customary international law.
+Module 2 The second module will focus on the protection of foreign investments under public international law.
+The relevant sources relate to treaties (i.e. bilateral and multilateral investment protection treaties) and customary international law.
 One important aspect of this module is treaty interpretation based on the Vienna Convention on the Law of Treaties.

-Module 3-4: The third module will address procedural issues in connection with investment treaty arbitration.
-The focus will be on jurisdictional issues (such as the applicability of most favoured nation clauses to procedural issues), confidentiality and transparency, immunity, and enforcement of investment awards.
+Module 3 The third module will address procedural issues in connection with investment treaty arbitration.
+The focus will be on jurisdictional issues, such as the applicability of most favoured nation clauses to procedural issues, confidentiality and transparency, immunity, and enforcement of investment awards.
 Attention will also be given to the European Union's approach in reshaping Investor-State Dispute Settlement.

-Teaching is based on the problem-based methodology.
-As a consequence there are very few lectures, and instead you will partake in different forms of seminars.
+In Uppsala teaching is based on the so-called problem-based methodology.
+As a consequence, there are very few lectures, and instead you will partake in different forms of seminars.
 At the seminars problems are discussed and analysed, as well as possible solutions to problems.
-You and your classmates will be divided into smaller groups that are expected to meet and prepare for each classroom session.
+You and your classmates will be divided into smaller teams that are expected to meet and prepare for each classroom session.
 The aim is to develop critical thinking and collaborative skills.
 All the students are expected to be active participants in all forms of discussions.

 The problem-based teaching method is founded on active student participation.
 Therefore, it is compulsory for you to attend every session.
 You will be required to produce one or several papers during the courses.
 At the end of each course, there will be a written examination.

-In parallel with module 3 and 4, you will participate in a "moot arbitration", organised by and under the supervision of the course director.
-The moot will start in January and finish towards the end of May with a final oral hearing.
-You and your classmates will be divided into teams with different tasks, such as writing briefs, expert opinions and other submissions.
+It is envisaged that you participate in a moot court running in parallel to the modules and typically organised by a leading law firm together with the course director.
+Upon individual performance, you and your classmates will be divided into teams with different tasks, such as writing briefs, expert opinions and other submissions.

 During the last decade we have seen an explosion of investment treaty arbitrations.
-With almost 3,000 bilateral investment protection treaties and two major multilateral investment protection treaties, there is every reason to assume that this development will continue.
-In addition, the EU will become more and more involved in investment protection matters, including investment treaty arbitration.
+With around 3,000 bilateral investment protection treaties and two major multilateral investment protection treaties, there is every reason to assume that this development will continue.
+In addition, the EU has become more and more involved in investment protection matters, including investment treaty arbitration.

 This means there will be a growing demand for lawyers with in-depth knowledge of international investment law.
-Almost every kind of participant in international investment and trade will require lawyers with such knowledge, including law firms, government agencies, banks, corporation and NGOs.
+Almost every kind of participant in international investment and trade will require lawyers with such knowledge, including law firms, government agencies, banks, corporation, international organisations, and NGOs.
 This programme, which is the first of its kind in the world, is well positioned to fulfil this demand.

-The programme will also make you an attractive candidate if you wish to pursue PhD studies at Uppsala University or other universities in the world.
+The programme will also make you an attractive candidate if you wish to pursue PhD studies at Uppsala University or other universities around the world.

-Our previous graduates come from all kinds of educational backgrounds and jurisdictions and work in leading positions in government agencies, in firms that specialises in international law, banks and corporations as well as in the academic world.
+Our previous graduates come from all kinds of educational backgrounds and jurisdictions and work in leading positions in government agencies, in firms that specialize in international law, banks, international organisations, and corporations as well as in the academic world.

 Career support During your whole time as a student UU Careers offers you support and guidance.
 You have the opportunity to partake in a variety of career activities and events, as well as receive individual career counselling.
 This service is free of charge for all students at Uppsala University.
 Read more about UU Careers.

-Below you will find the details about eligibility requirements, selection criteria, and tuition fee.
+Below you will find the details about eligibility requirements, selection criteria, and tuition fees.
 For information on how to apply and what documents you need to submit, check the application guide.
-For this programme, besides the general supporting documents, you also need to submit three programme-specific documents: 1.
+For this programme, besides the general supporting documents, you also need to submit three programme-specific documents with your application: 1.
 CV; 2. a statement of purpose; 3. two letters of recommendation.

 Master's Programme in Investment Treaty Arbitration